SecretControlGPS/csharp-recruitment-task/README.md

 ### Overview

-We need a little 🎥 movie database webapp (REST API + GUI), where users can 🔍 check movies and ✍️ write movie reviews.
+We need a little 🎥 movie database app (REST API + GUI), where users can 🔍 check movies and ✍️ write movie reviews.

 ### Specification